-The Department of Computer Sciences at the University of Wisconsin–Madison has embarked on a multi-year effort to grow its faculty, enhance its strengths in many areas of computing, and extend its impact in interdisciplinary areas.
-As part of this endeavor, we invite highly qualified candidates in all areas of computer science, across the spectrum from technology-driven to problem-driven research, to apply to positions at the assistant and associate levels that will begin in August 2019.
+As a part of the vision for the newly formed School of Computer, Data & Information Sciences (CDIS), the Department of Computer Sciences at the University of Wisconsin-Madison has embarked on a multi-year effort to grow its faculty, enhance its strengths in many areas of computing, and extend its impact in interdisciplinary areas.
+The successful candidate will work to proactively support the expansion of diversity among all components of the Department and ensure an inclusive, fair, and equitable environment that fosters engagement.
+As part of this endeavor, we invite highly qualified candidates in all areas of computer science, especially machine learning, programming languages and software engineering, robotics, quantum computing, security and privacy, and theory to apply to positions at the assistant, associate, and full professor levels that will begin in August 2023.

-Applicants must have a Ph.D. in computer science or in a closely related field prior to the start of the appointment.
-Successful candidates will show potential for developing an outstanding scholarly research program in one or more area(s) of computer science that is recognized by the leaders of the area(s) and for innovative, student-centered teaching in computer science at all levels.
-Duties will include individual and classroom teaching in computer science at the undergraduate and graduate levels and advising and mentoring graduate students majoring in computer science or related areas.
-Service to the department, college, university, and academic community, nationally or internationally, is required.
+Applicants must have a Ph.D. in Computer Science or in a closely related area prior to start of appointment.
+Successful candidates will show potential for developing an outstanding scholarly research program in one or more area(s) of computer science that is/are recognized by the leaders of the area(s) and for innovative and student-centered teaching in computer science at all levels.
+Tenured appointments at the associate and full professor levels require record of proven excellence in teaching, research, and service.
+Duties will include individual and classroom teaching in computer science at the undergraduate and graduate levels and advising and mentoring graduate students majoring in computer science or related areas; scholarly research in one or more area(s) of computer science; service to the department, college, university, and academic community, nationally or internationally.

-The Department of Computer Sciences is among the oldest and top-ranked computer science departments in the world, renowned for its groundbreaking research in computer architecture, database systems, distributed and grid computing, nonlinear optimization, and many other areas of computer science.
-The department has a strong track record of support of transformative research and building large-scale computing infrastructures, such as HTCondor and CloudLab, and of new interdisciplinary collaborations, programs, and centers, including the Wisconsin Institutes of Discovery and the Wisconsin Institute on Software-defined Datacenters of Madison.
+The Department of Computer Sciences is among the oldest and top-ranked computer science departments in the world, renowned for its groundbreaking research in several areas of computer science.
+The department has a strong track record of support of transformative research and building large-scale computing infrastructures, such as HTCondor and CloudLab, and of interdisciplinary collaborations, programs, and centers, including the Wisconsin Institutes of Discovery (WID).
 The department has also been the beneficiary of significant donations aimed at supporting its research and educational mission.

 Located at the nexus of four beautiful lakes, Madison, the capital of the state of Wisconsin and home to the University of Wisconsin-Madison, consistently ranks among the top American cities for its quality of life.
 With the headquarters of medical software company Epic, Microsoft’s Jim Gray Systems Lab, Google, and several other technology giants in the area, as well as a strong startup ecosystem, Madison is also among the fastest growing technology hubs in the country.

-UW–Madison is an equal opportunity/affirmative action employer and is committed to creating a diverse and inclusive community.
+The University of Wisconsin-Madison is an equal opportunity/affirmative action employer committed to creating a diverse and inclusive community.
 We promote excellence through diversity and encourage all qualified individuals to apply.
 A background check is required prior to employment.

 From Bascom Hill to Picnic Point, we invite you to explore our campus, inside and out.
 Discover dinosaur bones and bug collections, art museums and athletic facilities.
 Tour our ice cream–making facility and enjoy a tasty treat.